MarianoMolina/project_alice/README.md

 1. Add the model configuration to the `const_model_definitions` in `const.py`.
 2. Update the `ModelManager` class in the Workflow module if necessary.
-3. Add the model to the database using the `/api/models` endpoint.
+3. Add the model to the database using the frontend interface.

 ## Contributing